 The Custer Gallatin summer and winter trail system is managed for a variety of recreational uses, including hiking, horseback riding, bicycling, running, skiing and snowshoeing, snowmobiling, motorcycle and all-terrain vehicle riding, and off-highway vehicle riding.
 In addition to recreation uses, the trail system also supports commercial ventures such as outfitter and guide services.
-Trails include the trail-way, any constructed feature such as bridges, ditches, culverts, signs, retaining walls, and other features that support the user and minimize the effects to other resources.
+Trails include the trailway, any constructed feature such as bridges, ditches, culverts, signs, retaining walls, and other features that support the user and minimize the effects to other resources.
 The trail system is comprised of National Forest System trails and are part of the Forest's Transportation Atlas.
+In addition, there are "trails open to all vehicles" on the Sioux and Ashland Ranger Districts, which are open to all non-motorized uses and motorized vehicles uses shown on the Motor Vehicle Use Map.
+The intent of this plan is to apply both trail and road plan direction to "trails open to all vehicles".